DanGraziano/DanGraziano/README.md

 * 🌍  I'm based in southern Maine.
 * 🖥️  You can check out my resume at [dangraziano.com](http://dangraziano.com)
 * ✉️  You can contact me through the form at [dangraziano.com](http://dangraziano.com)
-* 🧠  I'm currently exploring AWS, cloud computing, and a little bit of machine learning.
+* 🧠  I'm currently playing around with machine learning libraries.

 About Me
 -------------